Wen Jiabao

 SARS Epidemic

 A magnitude 7.9 earthquake struck Sichuan province, killing nearly 70,000 people.
-The disaster exposed the "tofu construction" scandal involving poorly-built school buildings and prompted widespread civil society mobilization.
+The disaster exposed the "tofu construction" scandal involving poorly-built school buildings and prompted accountability campaigns by bereaved parents, which were subsequently suppressed by the authorities.